 Exhibit 15.2 Enrollment on Specific Dates

 Note: Numbers in the graph show patient IDs.
-Letter O indicates timing of measurement of outcome.
+The letter O indicates timing of measurement of outcome.

 [END EXHIBIT]

 The observation period is typically set to one year prior to the enrollment event.
 During this period, no difference between cases and controls is expected.
 In fact, by design, controls are matched to cases so that there are no significant differences between cases and controls prior to enrollment.